discourse/mini_tarball/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then push it to GitHub.
 This will automatically create a tag and publish the gem on [rubygems.org](https://rubygems.org).

+On MacOS you need to run `brew install gnu-tar`, otherwise some specs will fail.

 ## Contributing